amihaiemil/amihaiemil.github.io/_posts/2018-04-17-dolls-and-maquettes.markdown

   * We can mock an interface, or have Fake implementations;
   etc.

 Furthermore we should think about the **behaviour** more than anything else.
 If we have a ``Student`` and we give them a grade, that grade should instantly be visible everywhere it needs to be.
-We should be able to trust that the object will do its job as expected, no need to design a puppet that we would modify and pass around for everyone to look at and do their job with it:
+We should be able to trust that the object will do its job as expected, no need to design a puppet that we would modify and then pass around for everyone to look at and do their job with:

 {% highlight java %}
   //This is it, grade is given and it already made its effect everywhere